oh2mp/esp8266_wattson/Hardware.md

 transistor, where +5V can be taken and connected to the USB port tap to fake the connected USB.
 I soldered a 1N4148 diode there in case the USB will be used some day.
 Then it will not feed the emitter of the transistor.

 Connect also a push button between ESP's ground and GPIO14.
 It starts the portal mode.
 You can also connect an optional LED to GPIO16.
 It flashes always when a MQTT packet is sent.
 In portal mode it's blinking.

-The internet is full of documentation how to make ESP8266 connections like pullup resistors etc. so I will not tell them here.
+The internet is full of documentation how to make ESP8266 connections like needed pullup resistors etc. so I will not repeat that information here.